kevboh/longform/docs/COMPILE.md

         kind: string; // "Scene" | "Join" | "Manuscript"
         optionValues: { [id: string]: unknown } // Map of option IDs to values
         projectPath: string; // path in vault to compiling project
+        draft: Draft; // The Draft type describing your project
         app: App; // Obsidian app
       }
     @returns If of kind "Scene" or "Manuscript", the same shape as `input`